Vacuum Tube Maintenance & Installation Tips for Optimal Audio Quality

 Tetrode

 By inserting a screen grid with a positive voltage into the tube, an electrostatic shield is created between the control grid and the anode, which lowers the interelectrode capacitance.
-This allows the tube to oscillate and amplify at much higher frequencies.
+This allows the tube to function as an oscillator and amplify at much higher frequencies.

 The wires of both grids are perfectly aligned with each other, so they don't obstruct the electron flow.
 By doing so, secondary emission is dramatically reduced, meaning electrons aren't hitting the anode and bouncing back into the tube, causing issues.